-Components Level D Level C Level B Level A 21 Behavioral health services are difficult to obtain reliably. are available from mental health specialists but are neither timely nor convenient. are available from community specialists and are generally timely and convenient. are readily available from behavior health specialists who are on-site members of the care team or who work in a community organization with which the practice has a referral protocol or agreement. $1 \square 2 \square 3 \square$ 4 5 6 7 8 9 10 11 12
+Components Level D Level C Level B Level A 21 Behavioral health are difficult to obtain are available from mental are available from are readily available from services reliably. health specialists but are community specialists and behavior health specialists neither timely nor are generally timely and who are on-site members of convenient. convenient. the care team or who work in a community organization with which the practice has a referral protocol or agreement.
+1 2 3 4 5 6 7 8 9 10 11 12